Finland’s fourth-largest city Oulu offers urban culture and a convenient jumping on point to the exceptional nature of Northern Finland and Lapland.

 Just brush up on your Finnish facts beforehand – they will love it!

-Listing all the fun bar, clubs and cocktail bars in Oulu is an entirely different article, but we have put together just a quick few of our favorites…
+Listing all the fun bars, clubs, and cocktail bars in Oulu is an entirely different article, but we have put together just a quick few of our favorites…

-Viinibaari Vox is a stylish little wine bar with a large selection and intimate surroundings perfect for conversations, while Cafe Kuluma is a more typical Finnish bar – well known for their flaming Rammstein drink.
-Peppers Karaoke is legendary and a great place to see Finns come out of their shell while owning Finnish and Western love ballads, or to dance the night away in pure euphoria you can’t go past the three-story Mango Nightclub.
+Viinibaari Vox is a stylish little wine bar with a large selection and intimate surroundings perfect for conversations.
+At the same time, Cafe Kuluma is a more typical Finnish bar – well known for its flaming Rammstein drink.
+Peppers Karaoke is legendary and a great place to see Finns come out of their shell while owning Finnish and Western love ballads, or to dance the night away in pure euphoria, you can’t go past the three-story Mango Nightclub.

-A word of warning, however, Finns when drinking often gets a quality called ‘Sisu,’ it can’t be translated, but basically, it means they will just go for anything, no matter what the obstacles are.
-High prices, northern winters, work the next day – Some Finns won’t stop at night when enjoying their night out and trying to keep up with them is an often a fool’s task.
+A word of warning, however, Finns, when drinking often gets a quality called ‘Sisu,’ it can’t be translated, but basically, it means they will just go for anything, no matter what the obstacles are.
+High prices, northern winters, work the next day – Some Finns won’t stop at night when enjoying their night out, and trying to keep up with them is often a fool’s task.

-Go at your own pace, know your own limitations and don’t feel the need to keep up with these seasoned pros on your authentic Finnish drinking experience in Oulu and you will be just fine!
+Go at your own pace, know your limitations, and don’t feel the need to keep up with these seasoned pros on your authentic Finnish drinking experience in Oulu, and you will be just fine!

 In Finland, people used to think the Northern Lights resulted from the flick of a fox’s tail through a snowdrift.
 While Rovaniemi might be a more famous Aurora spotting destination – it is also possible to see the work of this busy little firefox in Oulu during the dark part of the year.

-The most frequently seen auroral colour, a pale yellowish-green, is manufactured by oxygen molecules while Nitrogen collisions produce blue or purplish-red aurora.
-The converted all-red auroral displays are created only at heights of 200 miles by high-altitude oxygen and are the rarest of all displays.
+The most frequently seen auroral color, a pale yellowish-green, is manufactured by oxygen molecules while Nitrogen collisions produce blue or purplish-red aurora.
+The converted all-red auroral displays are created only at heights of 200 miles by high-altitude oxygen and are the rarest of all exhibitions.

 The Northern Lights can only be seen in an irregularly shaped oval centered over the magnetic pole in the Northern or Southern hemisphere.
-In most occurrences the auroras are actually mirror-like images in North and South, occurring at the same time, shape and color.
+In most occurrences, the auroras are mirror-like images in North and South, occurring at the same time, shape, and color.

 Areas without ‘light pollution’ are then, of course, the best places to watch for the lights and luckily Oulu has plenty of dark wilderness on its doorstep – if you have hired a car in Oulu then you can head out to some popular auroral spotting areas only a short drive from the city.
 The Hupisaaret Islands City Park near the Lapland Hotel Oulu is also a nice, dark spot to view them from within the city.